OpenMDAO/OpenMDAO-Framework/docs/quick-ref/sphinx.rst

   be different.
 Please see the :ref:`Style-Guide` for more information.)

-Updating your version of Sphinx
+Updating Your Version of Sphinx
 -------------------------------

 *This assumes that the sys admin or one of the senior developers has upgraded the